dotnet/docs/docs/core/index.md

 ### .NET APIs and Compatibility

 .NET Core can be thought of as a cross-platform version of the .NET Framework, at the layer of the .NET Framework Base Class Libraries (BCL).
-It implements the [.NET Standard Library](../standard/library.md) specification. .NET Core provides a subset of the APIs that are available in the .NET Framework or Mono/Xamarin.
+It implements the [.NET Standard](../standard/net-standard.md) specification. .NET Core provides a subset of the APIs that are available in the .NET Framework or Mono/Xamarin.
 In some cases, types are not fully implemented (some members are not available or have been moved).

 Look at the [.NET Core roadmap](https://github.com/dotnet/core/blob/master/roadmap.md) to learn more about the .NET Core API roadmap.

 ### Relationship to the .NET Standard Library

-The [.NET Standard Library](../standard/library.md) is an API spec that describes the consistent set of .NET APIs that developers can expect in each .NET implementation. .NET implementations need to implement this spec in order to be considered .NET Standard Library compliant and to support libraries that target the .NET Standard Library.
+The [.NET Standard](../standard/net-standard.md) is an API spec that describes the consistent set of .NET APIs that developers can expect in each .NET implementation. .NET implementations need to implement this spec in order to be considered .NET Standard Library compliant and to support libraries that target the .NET Standard Library.

 .NET Core implements the .NET Standard Library, and therefore supports .NET Standard Libraries.